msa-em/nanocartography/01_introduction.md

 translate any microstructural or crystallographic information collected when reloading a sample or transferring the sample to a different microscope.
-This goes beyond the broader description of "nano-cartography" described in an editorial by Demming (Demming, 2015) describing instrument agnostic analysis at the nanoscale to understand materials systems.
+This goes beyond the broader description of "nano-cartography" described in an editorial by Demming {cite:p}`demming2015nano` describing instrument agnostic analysis at the nanoscale to understand materials systems.

-The advent of digital capture (first with charge-coupled devices (CCDs), and more recently with direct electron detection), has provided microscopists with a double-edged sword in terms of data (Oxley et al., 2020, Ophus, 2019).
+The advent of digital capture (first with charge-coupled devices (CCDs), and more recently with direct electron detection), has provided microscopists with a double-edged sword in terms of data {cite:p}`oxley2020deep, ophus2019four`.
 More data is always preferential, but it has provided a false sense of information capture in the form of metadata.
 The latent information that users typically believe is embedded within each digital capture often means less meticulous note taking in the